Hansaraj09/Market-Segmentation/README.md

 # Market-Segmentation
-This project leverages clustering algorithms to uncover meaningful patterns within the dataset.
+This project leverages k-means clustering algorithms to uncover meaningful patterns within the dataset.

 ## Dependencies
 To facilitate this analysis, the following Python libraries were employed: